survivejs/webpack-book/manuscript/developing_with_webpack/04_configuring_hmr.md

 HMR is possible with JavaScript too, but due to the state we have in our applications, it's harder.
 In the *Configuring React* chapter we discuss how to set it up with React.
 You can use the same idea elsewhere.

-We could use `webpack-dev-server --inline --hot` to achieve this from the CLI. `--hot` enables the HMR portion from webpack through a specific plugin designed for this purpose and writes an entry pointing to a JavaScript file related to it.
+We could use `webpack-dev-server --hot` to achieve this from the CLI. `--hot` enables the HMR portion from webpack through a specific plugin designed for this purpose and writes an entry pointing to a JavaScript file related to it.

 ## Defining Configuration for HMR

 To keep our configuration manageable, I'll split functionalities like HMR into *parts* of their own.
 This keeps our *webpack.config.js* simple and promotes reuse.
 We could push a collection like this to a npm package of its own.
 We could even turn them into presets to use across projects.
 Functional composition allows that.

-I'll push all of our configuration parts to *webpack.parts.js* and consume them from there.
-Here's what a part would look like for HMR:
+Here's what a part implementing HMR looks like:

 **webpack.parts.js**